How do scholarships affect Financial Aid?

 What do all these terms mean?

 Financial Aid includes workstudy, loans and grants.
 Grants are dollars that do not require repayment.
-Grants and workstudy, and some Federal Loans, are only available to students who are approved for this assistance by the Financial Aid Office based on the results of their FAFSA application.
+Grants and workstudy, and some Federal Loans, are only available to students who file a FAFSA and receive a financial aid award letter from the Financial Aid Office.
 Loans must always be repaid.
+To apply for financial aid, go to www.fafsa.ed.gov.

 Standard Expense Budget